MartinFeineis/Library/ansible/ansible.md

 ansible all -i localhost, -m debug -a "msg={{ 'password-string' | password_hash('sha512', 'password-salt') }}" ansible-vault encrypt_string --vault-id .vault_pw.yml '$6$password-salt$jpassword-encrypted-string.' --name wolle_password_new >> path/to/vars.yml
 ```

+## Main Playbook
+This contains the configuration that I want to have the same overall machines. [playbook](./playbook.yml)
+### configs
+This folder contains playbooks that get included into the main playbook.
+The playbooks in `config` are host or program specific.
+Also there might be room for discussion if some aspects are in the right playbook or should even have their own playbook.
+User generation might be one of thie examples. [configs](./configs/)